 - Intravenous fluids.
-During a cholera epidemic, most people can be helped by oral rehydration alone, but severely dehydrated people may also need intravenous fluids.
+Most people with cholera can be helped by oral rehydration alone, but severely dehydrated people might also need intravenous fluids.

 - Antibiotics.
-While antibiotics are not a necessary part of cholera treatment, some of these drugs may reduce both the amount and duration of cholera-related diarrhea for people who are severely ill.
+While not a necessary part of cholera treatment, some antibiotics can reduce cholera-related diarrhea and shorten how long it lasts in severely ill people.

 - Zinc supplements.
-Research has shown that zinc may decrease and shorten the duration of diarrhea in children with cholera.
+Research has shown that zinc might decrease diarrhea and shorten how long it lasts in children with cholera.